scottyschup/ruby-curriculum/projects/w1d5-knights-travails.md

 # Knight's Travails

 In this problem we want to write a class that will find a path for a Chess Knight from a starting position to an end position.
 Both the starting and ending position should be on a standard 8x8 chess board.

+**NB**: this problem is a lot like word chains!

 Write a class, `KnightPathFinder`.
 Initialize your `KnightPathFinder` with a starting position.
 For instance